EdwardGillard/SEI-project-one-Game/README.md

 ## Takeaways.

 This was a good opportunity to learn how to use **JavaScript** as a full and functional app after months of practicing small disconnected functions.
-It also gave me the oppotunity to work to a schedule and ensure that I hit targets to ensure the game was ready for deployment on time.
+It also gave me the opportunity to work to a schedule and ensure that I hit targets to ensure the game was ready for deployment on time.

 -----------------------